themegrill/ample/readme.txt

 /**********************************************************/

 == TRANSLATIONS ==
-If you've translated this theme into your language, feel free to send the translation over to themegrill@gmail.com and we will include it within the theme from next version update.
+If you want to translate this theme to your language, Please visit:- https://translate.wordpress.org/projects/wp-themes/ample

 /**********************************************************/